 In 434 BC Kefalonian ships took part in the battle against the Corinthians in Corfu, repelling successfully against the vindictive attitude of the Corinthians.

 In the Peloponissian War all four cities of Kefalonia fought on the Athenians side.
-After the war, Kefalonia abandonded the defeated city of Athens, but in 372 BC stood again on their side in their struggle against King Phillip.
+After the war, Kefalonia abandoned the defeated city of Athens, but in 372 BC stood again on their side in their struggle against King Phillip.
 In 218 BC King Philip E’, attacked Kefalonia with his fleet.
 Although he disembarked in Pronnon, the terrain difficulties forced him to abandon his try and move towards Palli.
-Even though he held Palli under constact siege, he failed to capture any city and was forced to withdraw after some time.
+Even though he held Palli under constant siege, he failed to capture any city and was forced to withdraw after some time.

 During the Byzantine period, from the 4th century AD, the island was threatened by the famous North African pirates, the Saracens.
 The Byzantine Empire played an important part in the defence of the island against the pirates.
 The Byzantine era ended in the 11th century when the island fell under Frankish rule.
 It was then successively conquered by Normans, Orsinis, Andegans and Toccans.